kahn-jms/SneurIPS/README.md

 A very simple snarXiv-like fake ML paper name generator.

-This is basically just a single notebook that trains an LSTM based on previous paper titles, then generates fake ones based on a prompt.
+This is basically just a single notebook that trains a GRU based on previous paper titles, then generates fake ones based on a prompt.

 The outputs were originally used in a pub quiz where people try to distinguish real NeurIPS titles from fake ones... they couldn't.